-Building Relationships with Congress Members 3
+Building Relationships with Congress Members · · · · · · · · 3

 How to Tell Your Story 4

-Sending Emails 5
+Sending Letters 5

 Making Telephone Calls 6

-Meeting in Person 7
+Personal Meetings 7

-Attending Town Halls 9
+Attending Town Halls 8

-Legislative Calendar 10
+Using Social Media 9

-Using Social Media 11
+Create Your Own Post 10-11

-Create Your Own Post 12
+Support an MJFF Post ••••• 12

-Support an MJFF Post 14
+Using Traditional Media 13

-Using Traditional Media 15 Write Letters to the Editor, Op-eds and Blogs 16
+Write Letters to the Editor, Op-eds and Blogs ••••• 14

-BUILDING RELATIONSHIPS WITH CONGRESS MEMBERS
+Op-eds 15

-Angie Hott meets with West Virginia Senator Joe Manchin during the 2017 Parkinson's Policy Forum.
 Establishing relationships with elected officials is the foundation of advocacy.
 While this can seem intimidating, it's actually quite easy!
 Policymakers want to know their constituents and better understand voters' concerns.
-By reaching out regularly and sharing your story, you can develop a rapport and educate these individuals on what it's like to live with Parkinson's.
+By reaching out regularly, you can develop a rapport and educate these individuals on what it's like to live with Parkinson's.